narenm03/Gaussian/README.md

 2. Anaconda – Python 3.7 Installation / Moodle-Code Runner

 ## Algorithm
-Step 1: Import numpy and sys, and create the augmented matrix using np.zeros() and input() for user data.
+1. Import numpy and sys, and create the augmented matrix using np.zeros() and input() for user data.
-Step 2: Use np.linalg.LU() (or similar built-in LU decomposition) to decompose the augmented matrix into P, L, and U.
+2. Use np.linalg.LU() (or similar built-in LU decomposition) to decompose the augmented matrix into P, L, and U.
-Step 3: Solve for the solution vector using back substitution with built-in np.linalg.solve() or equivalent.
+3. Solve for the solution vector using back substitution with built-in np.linalg.solve() or equivalent.
-Step 4: Print the solution vector using formatted output with print() and the end the PROGRAM
+4. Print the solution vector using formatted output with print() and the end the program.

 ```
 /*
 Program to find the solution of a matrix using Gaussian Elimination.